Rates, discounts and monetary transactions

 75

-The healthcare institution clause, also known as the WLZ clause; formerly the AWBZ clause.
+The healthcare institution clause, also known as the WLZ clause; previously AWBZ clause.

-You can include a "WLZ clause" in your will.
+You can include a so-called "WLZ clause" in your will.
 WLZ stands for Long-Term Care Act.
-This law regulates, among other things, what a client/patient in a nursing home must pay.
+This law regulates, among other things, what must be paid by a client/patient in a nursing home.
 This is called the personal contribution.

-The personal contribution depends, among other things, on the client's/patient's assets.
-Many elderly people move into a home when their partner dies.
-Because many people have surviving spouses' wills, the assets remain with the surviving spouse at that time.
-They then have all the assets and are entitled to disburse them.
+The personal contribution depends, among other things, on the assets of the client/patient.
+Many older people go to a home when their partner dies.
+Because many people have made surviving wills, the assets remain with the surviving spouse at that time.
+He then has all the power and can also digest it.

-The surviving spouse often has a lower spending pattern at the time of withdrawal.
-Often, the home has been sold, so there's money available.
-The children want to keep the money, for example, for vacations or to pay off their mortgage.
-After all, the parents are no longer paying interest and principal, while the children often still have a mortgage.
+The surviving spouse often has a lower spending pattern when they are admitted.
+Often the house has been sold and there is therefore money available.
+The children do want to have the money fixed, e.g. for holidays or to pay off their own home.
+After all, the parents no longer pay interest and repayment, while the children often still have a mortgage loan.

 The advantage of the WLZ clause is that the surviving spouse no longer has to pay wealth tax and that the contribution can be reduced.

-Whether this is the case depends on your assets and income.
+Whether this is the case depends on the assets and income.
 Get good advice.

 Testator